davidemaser/xo/README.md

 - warning : creates a contextual alert message within an xo object or page
 - poster : creates a posterized image and text layout
 - tabs : creates a tab panel layout
+  - tab-node : creates a node within a tabs component.
+Doesn't work outside a tabs block.
+- accordion : creates an accordion ui component

 ##### xo-type-param : defines parameters of a specific xo-object type.
 This can be :